Medicinal cannabis

 Key facts

-- Medicinal cannabis, also called medical cannabis, is a cannabis product that is prescribed by a registered healthcare professional.
+- Medicinal cannabis is also called medical cannabis — it is prescribed by a registered healthcare professional.

 - Medical cannabis is legal in Australia but highly regulated.

-- Medical cannabis is used to help chronic pain, cancer symptoms and epilepsy.
+- It's used to help with conditions like chronic pain, cancer symptoms and epilepsy.

 - You must have a prescription from your doctor or be part of a medical trial to use medical cannabis.